Logical Volume partitioning

 pvcreate /dev/sda1

-The command creates the physical volume on the first partition of the first hard disk.
+The command creates the PV on the first partition of the first hard disk.

 This process is to be repeated on each partition as needed.